bnb/creating-and-maintaining-a-blog/README.md

-# creating-and-maintaining-a-blog
+# Creating and Maintaining a Blog
-A course for the MidYork system / Little Falls MidYork branch on creating and maintaining a blog for younger adults.
+#### A course for the MidYork NYS Library System / Little Falls MidYork branch on creating and maintaining a blog for younger adults.